officialdarnyc/Nautilus-DevOps/sdlc-devops.md

 and tools that increases an organization’s ability to deliver applications and services at high velocity, evolving and improving products at a faster pace than organizations using traditional software development and infrastructure management processes.
-So like many SDLC models, DevOps is not only an approach to planning and executing work, but also a philosophy that demands a nontraditional mindset in an organization.
+So like many SDLC models, DevOps is not only an approach to planning and executing work, but also a philosophy that demands a non-traditional mindset in an organization.